HeshanKarunaratne/notes/README.md

     - spring-boot-starter-security: Automatically secures all HTTP endpoints with basic authentication
     - spring-boot-starter-test: Primary dependency required for tests
     - spring-boot-starter-actuator: Helps monitor application via HTTP endpoints, several endpoints are available out of the box
+    - spring-boot-starter-jdbc: Provides libraries for connecting the application with JDBC
+    - spring-boot-starter-data-jpa: Provides access to different kinds of persistence stores
+    - spring-boot-starter-data-aop: Provides Aspect-Oriented Programming with cross cutting concerns

     4 .
 Can you disable particular auto-configuration in springboot?
     - Yes